sabdulrahman/pexos/README.md

-# pexos
+# Pexos

-pexos is a service that enables customers to execute arbitrary Python code on a cloud server.
+Pexos is a service that enables customers to execute arbitrary Python code on a cloud server.

 ## Overview